akachida/vertical-slice-rust/README.md

-This is a simple example on how to implement the Vertical Slice Architecture, plus a basic CQRS with different DB resource, using Rust language.
+This is a simple example on how to implement the Vertical Slice Architecture, plus a basic CQRS, using Rust language.
+It's a simplistic way to do it, only to provide a little directions on how you can do it.

 ## TO-DO